Staten Island Bulldogs

 The 2014 Predators was a year of new beginnings, new league in the MLF many new faces and their first championship in the MLF.
 The Preds finished the season 14 and 1 and avenged their only defeat in the championship game against the LV Storm.
 The team had plenty of growing pains and many stressful gaps before putting it all together and finishing the season on a 11 game win streak,

-The list of newcomers is to long to list everyone but huge contributers were players like Tarik Sha, Demond Davis, Durrell Washington, Darnell Norman, Brandon Munoz, Ty Griffin, Jose Gonzales, Travis Poole, Brian Donald, Mike McClean, Malcolm Figeroa, Justin Rey, Larry Rey, Steve Knight, Shawn Brown, Bryson Burrel.
+The list of newcomers is to long to list everyone but huge contributers were players like Tarik Sha, Demond Davis, Durrell Washington, Darnell Norman, Brandon Munoz, Ty Griffin, Jose Gonzales, Travis Poole, Brian Donald, Mike McClean, Malcolm Figeroa, Lou Gallatta, Justin Rey, Larry Rey, Steve Knight, Shawn Brown, Bryson Burrel.
 All of which brought fresh energy and character to the team which helped to fuel the team throught the season!

 Big Nose Kate's - Bar2884 Arthur Kill Road